suffolklibraries/sljekyll/help/borrowing-ereaders-and-ipads/index.md

 You must also:

   * be at least 16 years old
-  * have held a library card for at least 6 months
   * have been a library member for at least 6 months, with recent usage (in the last month) and no fines or history of lost items
   * be able to provide photo ID